STN Iron Condor Strategy

 What is a iron condor on STN?

 A iron condor on STN is the iron condor strategy applied to STN (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With STN stock trading near $77.02, the strikes shown on this page are snapped to the nearest listed STN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With STN stock at $74.05 on the most recent close, the strikes shown on this page are snapped to the nearest listed STN chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are STN iron condor max profit and max loss calculated?